maisnamraju/hagura/_posts/2017-03-18-map-reduce-part2.md

 ```
 db.collection.mapReduction(map,reduce,options);
 ```
-mongodb matches the query from inside the options object, it provides with a couple of options but we are concerned with only two options.
-The `query` and the `out`.
-More information can be found on the mongodb documentation [http://mongodb.github.io/node-mongodb-native/2.2/api/Collection.html#mapReduce](http://mongodb.github.io/node-mongodb-native/2.2/api/Collection.html#mapReduce)
+mongodb matches the query from inside the options object, it provides us with a couple of options that can be useful for processing and performance but we are concerned with only two options i.e the `query` and the `out` properties.
+More information about the other properties can be found on the mongodb documentation [http://mongodb.github.io/node-mongodb-native/2.2/api/Collection.html#mapReduce](http://mongodb.github.io/node-mongodb-native/2.2/api/Collection.html#mapReduce)

 ```
   {